EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 With the resource and permission created, attempts to access the protected endpoint (`/eoepcauser/*`) without a valid token or with insufficient privileges should be denied.
 You can test it by:

+> Wait for the ingress and associated TLS to be established before running the following.

 ```
 bash resource-protection-validation.sh
 ```